-- Charles Darwin who was one of the first to really look at the power of a smile.
+- Charles Darwin was one of the first to really look at the power of a smile.
 He noted that smiling is truly universal, unlike other physical actions such as body language, or verbal communication, which differs from culture-to-culture, we all understand a smile and the feelings behind it.

-- Have you ever been in a sour mood and then someone has come along with a huge smile, some laughter or in a really good mood?
+- Have you ever been in a sour mood and then someone has come along with a huge smile, some laughter, or in a really good mood?
 Perhaps a baby that just looked up at you and smiled?
 How did this make you feel?
 When the person you are talking to or the people that surround you are smiling, you won’t be able to help but smile!

 - A smile has special powers.
-You can calm fear, insecurity, hurt and anxiety not only in yourself, but in those that are experiencing those feelings.
+You can calm fear, insecurity, hurt, and anxiety not only in yourself but in those that are experiencing those feelings.
 The next time someone is feeling sad, scared, nervous, whatever it may be, smile with them and see how this makes them feel!

 - It really is easier to smile too.
-I am sure you would have heard that it takes less muscles to smile than frown, this really is true 43 to frown and only 17 to smile!
+I am sure you would have heard that it takes fewer muscles to smile than frown, this really is true 43 to frown and only 17 to smile!